neopragma/ruby-galaxy/README.md

 Let's walk with a hypothetical team that uses all the good practices we know of as they implement a solution to this toy problem, and call out the times when the team exemplifies each of the factors listed above.
 We'll call them Team CustomersPet.
 For context, we'll also shadow a second team that works in a way many real-world teams operate.
 We'll call them Team CorporateCogs.
 We'll track the Cycle Time for each work item for the two teams.

+## The Teams

+Team CorporateCogs comprises 12 people, each of whom has a specialized role.
+There is a single Technical Lead, whose main function will be to serve as a bottleneck for code reviews.
+As the team works on each task in plan, they will follow a mini-waterfall process in which analysis, coding, and testing will overlap.
+When testers find issues, there will be back-flows and rework.
+Individuals will work separately, and then experience integration nightmares.
+Every code drop, planned task, defect, and developer will work on a separate branch of the source code, with overlapping delivery schedules as the project moves forward.

+Team CustomersPet comprises 6 people, each of whom has a specialty of interest to them as well as a range of other skills such that any team member can contribute in the roles of analyst, programmer, tester, and system administrator.
+They will work collaboratively in short TDD cycles and commit to the master branch.
+They will be able to release to production from master at any time with high confidence and low stress.

+You can see where this is heading.
+And I _hope_ you understand that when people protest against using good practices, they are (in effect) _defending_ a CorporateCogs style of working.

 ## Assessment

 We can consider three areas of assessment for the two teams: